 This information is generally not included in search results as it is generally inaccessible to search engine spiders.
 It is therefore known as the invisible, hidden or deep web.

-An exception to this is Google Scholar, a search engine which searches across scholarly literature such as journal articles, conference proceedings, theses and government reports.
+Another useful tool is Google Scholar, a search engine which searches across scholarly literature such as journal articles, conference proceedings, theses and government reports.
 See the Google Scholar page for more details and search techniques.